Life Saving Tools and Methods to Protect Tenants from a Fire

-In addition to regular inspections – alarms, fire suppression tools, and emergency planning are crucial components in ensuring the safety of your investor client’s tenants from a fire.
-They are in fact, life-saving tools and strategies that can cut potential fire deaths in half.
+In addition to regular inspections, smoke alarms, fire suppression tools, and emergency planning are crucial components in protecting tenants from a fire.
+In fact, these life-saving measures can cut potential fire deaths in half.

 Smoke alarms and CO detectors